emoco-hub/mechanical_press/README.md

 # Mechanical Press Node (ROS 2)

-This ROS 2 Python node simulates and controls an industrial press using a CANopen-controlled motor.
+This ROS 2 Python node simulates the control of an industrial press using a CANopen-controlled motor.
 It is designed to work with both a physical motor and a GUI interface, supporting manual jog controls (up/down), parameterized motion phases (approach, press, return), position tracking, and persistent configuration.

+NOTE: This node is intended for demo purposees only.
+Not production use.

 ---